Variable Introduction and Overview

 What can I do with variables?

-Variables can be used in a variety of creative ways with both Dashboards and the Rule Engine.
-Here are some common use cases for variables:
+Variables can creatively supplement both Dashboards and the Rule Engine.
+Here are a few popular applications of variables:

-1. Aggregate the status of multiple devices into a single summary for display in the dashboard
+1. Consolidate several devices' status into a singular summary for display on the dashboard

 3. Store a device's attribute value